 Visit the JAZZ STUDIES WEBPAGE.

-Click for Info sheet.
+Click for Info sheet, fall 2020.
 Questions, contact Prof. Jensen-Hole.

 JAZZ ENSEMBLE I/STUDIO ORCHESTRA

 This award-winning Big Band has gained national and international recognition including top honors at major collegiate jazz festivals and conferences, and ensemble, individual performing, and writing citations from Downbeat Magazine's Annual Student Music Awards.
 Guest jazz artists commonly are featured with this ensemble.
 Strings, winds and percussion augment Jazz Ensemble I to form the Studio Orchestra, seven times named Best Collegiate Studio Orchestra and three times Best Blues/Pop/Rock Ensemble by Downbeat.
 Faculty and student works are performed prominently along with significant historic repertoire.

 Click here to listen to live performances of Oliver Nelson's "There's A Yearnin'" and Irving Berlin's "Let's Face the Music and Dance" by the UMass Studio Orchestra conducted by Jeff Holmes.

 This big-band ensemble performs a varied repertoire, and is conducted by Graduate Jazz majors.

 VOCAL JAZZ ENSEMBLE Audition Info (Fall 2020) Contact Prof. Jensen-Hole